mbt1/sentiment/README.md

-This is the proposed architecture for the Mastodon sentiment analysis application.

-### Model Training with OpenAI-Generated Data

-1. **Data Collection**: Use Python or other tools to collect and preprocess text data.
-You could potentially use OpenAI's GPT models to generate synthetic training data.

-2. **Training the Model**: Use a machine learning library like TensorFlow or PyTorch to train your model.
-You can host your training on cloud services like Azure ML.

-3. **Continuous Training with GitHub Actions**: Automate the training using GitHub Actions whenever new data is pushed to your repository.
-This pipeline can push the trained model to Azure Blob Storage or directly to your Azure Function app.

-4. **Hosting the Model**: Azure ML or Azure Functions with a custom container can serve your trained model.
+# Mastodon Toot Sentiment Analyzer

+This is a portfolio project, using several modern technologies, including:

+* React frontend hosted in Gihub Pages
+  * Typescript
+  * SCSS
+* Python backend hosted in Azure Functions
+* Azure ML
+* Fully automated deployment using Github Actions
+* Development Environment in a DevContainer that includes
+  * Backend Server to emulate that Azure Function environment
+  * Frontend Server to host the React app.
+This includes an on the fly auto-updating server (npm start) as well as a separate run a full compile local server (npm buildserve)

+The app is accessible at [https://mbt1.github.io/sentiment](https://mbt1.github.io/sentiment).

+(c)2023, mbt1, all rights reserved.
+Source code published under the [Apache 2.0 license](https://github.com/mbt1/sentiment/blob/main/LICENSE).

+## Current Architecture:

 ### Python Backend on Azure Functions

 1. **API Endpoints**: Set up HTTP-triggered Azure Functions for your endpoints.
-One function could take a Mastodon username as a parameter and return the user's latest toots with sentiment analysis.

-2. **Calling the ML Model**: Your function should be able to make HTTP requests to your Azure ML model (or load it in-memory, if possible) to get sentiment analysis results.
+2. **Calling the ML Model**: The function makes HTTP requests to Mastodon and to the Azure ML model to get sentiment analysis results.

-3. **Response**: Use JSON responses that include the original toot and the sentiment analysis.
+3. **Response**: The response is in JSON that includes the original toot and the sentiment analysis.

-4. **Security**: Use API keys or Azure AD for secure API access.
+4. **Security**: API keys are stored in Azure KeyVault.

-5. **Environment Variables**: Use Azure Function app settings for secure storage of sensitive data like API keys.
-Access these in your code using the `os` library in Python.
+5. **Environment Variables**: Other settings live in the Azure Function Settings

+6. **Deployment**: The function is deployed automatically on checkin using a GitHub Action

 ### React Frontend on GitHub Pages

-1. **API Consumption**: Your React app should be able to make HTTP requests to your Azure Function API and display the results.
+1. **API Consumption**: Your React makes HTTP requests to the Azure Function API and display the results.

-2. **State Management**: Use React's built-in state management or libraries like Redux to handle application state.

-3. **Deployment**: Use GitHub Actions to build and deploy your React app to GitHub Pages whenever changes are pushed to the repository.

-4. **Environment Variables**: Use `.env` files or GitHub Secrets for frontend environment variables like the API URL.
+2. **State Management**: The App is using React patterns like React.useEffect() for state management.

+3. **Deployment**: The app is build and deployed automatically to GitHub Pages using two separate GitHub Actions.
+The first on builds the app and "publishes" to a special branch in this repository.
+The second deploys that branch's content to GitHub Pages if it detects a change.

+4. **Environment Variables**: The API URL is set on deploy, so no env variables are needed.

 ### Integration

-1. **Backend to Model**: Use HTTP requests or Azure SDKs to call your hosted model for analysis.
+1. **Backend to Mastodon and to the Model**: This is handled using libraries.

-2. **Frontend to Backend**: Use HTTP requests to fetch and send data to and from your Azure Function API.
+2. **Frontend to Backend**: HTTP requests are used to fetch and send data to and from the Azure Function.

-3. **CORS**: Make sure CORS settings are correctly set in your Azure Function to accept requests from your GitHub Pages domain.
+3. **CORS**: CORS settings are set in the Azure Function to accept requests from the GitHub Pages domain.

-4. **Captcha**: Use Google Captch V3.0 to limit API misuse

-5. **Rate Limiting**: Consider implementing rate limiting on your Azure Function to prevent abuse.

-Each of these components could be in a monorepo.
-Make sure to have good README files for each so that any developer can understand how to run or contribute to each component.
+Everything above lives in this (mono)repo.

+## Future Features

+### Rate Limiting

+* currently there is very rudimentary rate limiting deployed in the app.
+This should be more robust.

 ### Captcha

-When using a CAPTCHA service like Google's reCAPTCHA, you'll need two keys: a "site key" that is publicly visible and used within the client-side JavaScript, and a "secret key" that should be kept secure on the server-side.
+When using a CAPTCHA service like Google's reCAPTCHA, we'll need two keys: a "site key" that is publicly visible and used within the client-side JavaScript, and a "secret key" that should be kept secure on the server-side.
 The "site key" is used to display the CAPTCHA challenge in the browser, and the "secret key" is used to verify the user's answer on the server-side.

 Here's a simplified workflow: